<< Yesterday

 1928 Yankee shortstop Mark Koenig's routine catch of A's pinch-hitter Ty Cobb's pop fly behind third base will mark the last time the 'Georgia Peach' swings a bat in the big leagues.
 The aging 41-year-old, the all-time hits leader, will announce his retirement six days later, ending a 24-year Hall of Fame career.

 1942 Paul Gillespie homers in his first major league at-bat, hitting a solo shot off Harry Feldman in the second inning of the Cubs' 4-3 loss to New York at the Polo Grounds.
-The Chicago reserve catcher will become the first of only two players in baseball history, along with John Miller (1966-1969), to a hit home run in their first and last big-league at-bats when he blasts a round-tripper in his final plate appearance in 1945.
+The Chicago reserve catcher will become the first of only two players in baseball history, along with John Miller (1966-1969), to hit a home run in their first and last big-league at-bats when he blasts a round-tripper in his final plate appearance in 1945.

 1947 Ralph Branca becomes the youngest pitcher to win twenty games in the National League.
 The 21-year-old Dodger right-hander, who finishes the season with 21 victories, reaches the plateau in his third attempt when Brooklyn beats the Cardinals at Sportsman's Park, 4-3.